 Yoga unifies the mind, body, energy and breath.
 It has a special quality that makes it very different from Western ‘workouts’.
-Yoga gives you both fitness and an inner strength, clarity and calm.
+Yoga can improve your fitness and give you inner strength, clarity and calmness

 2. What are the benefits of yoga?

 On a physical level yoga helps to tone and strengthen the body and improve flexibility.
 It also helps to improve breathing, energy and metabolism, increasing your fitness levels and bringing a general sense of well-being.
 Practising yoga is also a great way to develop strength and flexibility to complement other forms of exercise such as running, cycling, football and swimming.

 Yoga has mental benefits too.
 As you practice you begin to feel more balanced, emotionally calmer, and more connected to your body.
 Yoga encourages self-confidence and helps you to focus your energy.

 On a spiritual level, yoga teaches you to be aware—aware of what is going on inside and outside of you, to be present in your surroundings and in the present moment.